YongoDavid/DEME-2024-OCTOBER/README.md

 Oct 14
 New day , same grind.
-My drop-box project has been rejected again and i dont know why.
+My drop-box project has been rejected again and i dont know why.(The reviewer did not leave any comment)